-Any deer harvested during the Primitive Hunt Days count against the hunter’s 2021-22 archery or muzzleloader bag limit for antlered and antlerless deer.
-An exception is in Region A, where hunters may harvest one antlerless deer that will not count against their existing archery or muzzleloader bag limits.
+Any deer harvested during the Primitive Hunt Days count against the hunter’s 2023-24 archery or muzzleloader bag limit for antlered and antlerless deer.
+An exception is in Region A – Allegany County, Garrett County, and the western portion of Washington County – where hunters may harvest one antlerless deer that will not count against their existing archery or muzzleloader bag limits.

 Hunters are encouraged to consult the Maryland Guide to Hunting and Trapping for more information on the Primitive Deer Hunt and other deer hunting regulations.